 We leave this to future work, as running those experiments would require significantly more resources than we had available.
 On a related note to scale, note that the scale of LLMs is not comparable to MMT models, and even models like GPT4 fail to outperform orders of magnitude smaller MMT models like NLLB ( with ``only'' 1.3B) in most languages, particularly medium- to low-resource~\cite{zhu2023multilingual}.
 Unlike others, we systematically train models with different methods from-scratch, and our larger variant even exceeds the size of models like NLLB.

-Lastly, we focused on the three most widely adopted methods for integrating monolingual data into MMT, namely BT and DAE with MASS/BART.
+Lastly, in this work, we considered the three most widely adopted methods for integrating monolingual data into MMT, namely BT and DAE with MASS/BART.
 However, there are other methods, such as those using contrastive losses~\cite{pan-etal-2021-contrastive}.
 We leave these comparisons for future work.